 Our Security Maturity Assessment goes beyond just an audit – every question asked turns into a consulting session with your team.
 Our objective is to ensure your organization understands why the problem is there and why the security controls must be present.

 The output of the Security Maturity Assessment is an Information Security Program.

-- It contains mitigation controls for implementation in every one of the 14 areas above and schedules gradual execution of the critical items which pose the greatest, immediate risk of a security breach.
+It contains mitigation controls for implementation in every one of the 14 areas above.
+It schedules gradual execution of the critical items which pose the greatest, immediate risk of a security breach.

-- We also find the medium-rated and low-rated vulnerabilities and missing controls and include them in the Information Security Program Plan that we create for you as an output of the assessment.
+We also find the medium-rated and low-rated vulnerabilities and missing controls.
+We include them in the Information Security Program Plan that we create for you as an assessment output.

 Step 3: Information Security Program implementation

-- All work happens in three phases for implementation: Critical, Medium, and Low.
-All Critical findings and security controls are worked on in parallel until completion; we follow the same process with the Medium and Low criticality security controls implementation.
+All work happens in three phases for implementation: Critical, Medium, and Low.
+All Critical findings and security controls are worked on in parallel until completion; we follow the same process with the implementation of Medium and Low criticality security controls.

-- Throughout the entire project, all progress is shown on a dashboard so that the customer can see all tasks in development, who is working on it, which are the pending items or blocking issues, and more.
+Throughout the entire project, we show all work progress on a dashboard.
+You can see all tasks in development, who is working on them, which are the pending items or blocking issues, etc.

-Our Identity and Access management service is part of the Virtual CISO as a Service and is an ongoing effort to work with our customers.
-We identify all business assets and all people having regular or administrative access to them during that time.
-We also identify potential ways to attack or misuse the access and come up with compensating controls for them.
+We help customers secure their Identity and Access management practices as part of the Virtual CISO as a Service solution.
+We help companies identify all business assets, applications, infrastructure elements, and data, and all the people, who have regular or administrative access to them.
+We also identify potential ways to attack or misuse the access and develop compensating controls for all risks identified.

 A critical part of this project is to educate the customer’s whole team on the importance of not reusing passwords and how to use a password manager efficiently.